jiedong-yang/Detecting-Programming-Languages/README.md

 # 🪐 spaCy Project: Detecting programming language in StackOverflow (Named Entity Recognition)

-This project uses [Dataset](https://www.kaggle.com/stackoverflow/stacksample).
-This is a learning project, I walked thr ough the [tutorial](https://www.youtube.com/watch?v=WnGPv6HnBok&list=PLBmcuObd5An559HbDr_alBnwVsGq-7uTF&index=1) here t o practice with spaCy.
+[Dataset](https://www.kaggle.com/stackoverflow/stacksample).
+This is a learning project, I learned through the [tutorial](https://www.youtube.com/watch?v=WnGPv6HnBok&list=PLBmcuObd5An559HbDr_alBnwVsGq-7uTF&index=1) here to practice with spaCy.
 Awesome tutorial, definitly will do some fun NER projects in the future!

 ## �📋 project.yml